wildfluss/stan-getting-started/README.md

 # stan getting started

-This is Stan getting started for my daughter studying her freshman's Theoretical Physics
+This is Stan getting started for my daughter studying her freshman's Theoretical Physics.
+Get everything below in [install everything](#install-everything)

 Lets use ChatGPT to write our first program for this: write a stan program to model height of the ball boucing back declining with time from some given height.